hasura/graphql-engine/docs/graphql/manual/schema/default-values/index.rst

 - :ref:`Postgres defaults <postgres_defaults>`: configure default values, using fixed values or simple SQL functions, for columns in the table definition.
 E.g. an auto-incrementing ``id``, a ``created_at`` timestamp, etc.
-- :ref:`Custom SQL functions <sql_functions>`: set up Postgres triggers which run custom SQL functions/stored procedures to set the values of certain columns on inserts/updates on the table.
+- :ref:`Custom SQL functions <sql_functions_as_default>`: set up Postgres triggers which run custom SQL functions/stored procedures to set the values of certain columns on inserts/updates on the table.
 This is useful to set values of fields which depend on other fields passed in the input. e.g. set ``submission_time`` of an online quiz as 1 hour from the ``start_time``.